PhD and MA, Sociology, Harvard University

 I am finishing a book on García Márquez's novel One Hundred Years of Solitude.
 My book seeks to answer the question of how a novel that met all the conditions to be a complete failure became a global literary classic.
 By answering this question, the book addresses broader sociological and historical questions about how cultural objects are born, rise to prominence, and attain long-term success after the individuals and organizations responsible for their production and initial diffusion are gone.

-I am also the coeditor of the volume Para una nueva sociología de las artes [Towards a New Sociology of Art] to be released by Gedisa press in 2016.
+I am also the coeditor of the volume Para una nueva sociología de las artes (2017) [Toward a New Sociology of Art] published by Gedisa.

 With Whitman students and the support of the Abshire Research Award, I am working on a project that georeferences over 2,000 land-surveying maps made in France between 1802 and 1807.
 Not only are these the first land-surveying maps produced in Europe at a full national scale, but also analyzing them could greatly enhance our understanding of the process leading to global spread of the nation-state as the dominant form of governance in the last two centuries.